charmander/razorleaf/readme.md

 [![Build Status](https://travis-ci.org/charmander/razorleaf.png)](https://travis-ci.org/charmander/razorleaf)

 Razor Leaf is a template engine for JavaScript with a convenient indentation-based syntax.
-It aims, like [Jade], to reduce the redundancy inherent in HTML — but with simpler rules, a sparser syntax, and a few further features not found in larger libraries.
+It aims to reduce the redundancy inherent in HTML with simple rules, a sparse syntax, and a few further features not found in larger libraries.

 ## Syntax